AndroidCloned/KB16B-02/readme.md

 # Frogimancer Firmware Overview

-This firmware for the Doio 16 Key + 3 Knob Macro Pad (Megalodon) is designed around adding some nice navigation features that are useful for day to day Windows use + development work.
-It was developed with the idea of rotating the pad 90 degrees to have the knobs on the top so that the pad can be used as a num pad if desired.
+This firmware for the Doio 16 Key + 3 Knob Macro Pad (Megalodon), is designed around adding some nice navigation features that are useful for day to day Windows use + development work.
+It was designed with the idea of rotating the pad 90 degrees to have the knobs on the top so that the pad can be used as a num pad if desired, but with the knobs in a more reasonable place.

 It also replaces the default menu + splash screen with something more fun.
+The menu uses a more "Pikmin" like aesthetic, because why waste the tiny screen just showing boring numbers?

-Follow the normal installation procedure for any other keyboard using QMK (install QMK MSYS + QMK Tool kit for Windows) There are some other tweaks that were made to the base board config/drivers (deeper in the QMK install directory than this repo goes) that were made to change the screen brightness + timeout.
+Follow the normal installation procedure for any other keyboard using QMK (install QMK MSYS + QMK Tool kit for Windows).
+There are some other tweaks that were made to the base board config/drivers (deeper in the QMK install directory than this repo goes) that were made to change the screen brightness + timeout.
 Those are discussed in the "Special Considerations" section.

 Since this repo **does not fork the base QMK repo** please make sure that you use its contents to replace: `qmk_firmware\keyboards\doio\kb16`